-Summertime the best time of the year.
-But it's not all ice cream cones and slushies.
-Make your summer the best it can be by practising safety first.
+Summertime is one of the best times of the year.
+But it’s not all ice cream cones and slushies.
+Whether you’re a driver, pedestrian, or cyclist, make your summer memorable by practising road safety first.

 Safety tips for pedestrians

-There's nothing like a walk outside to enjoy the warm weather, but we still need to take precautions.
-Parachute Canada notes are one of the leading causes of injury-related deaths for children 14 years old and younger.
-Enjoy a leisurely stroll outside, but remember to:
+There’s nothing like a walk outside to enjoy the warm weather, but we still need to take precautions.
+Parachute, a charitable organization and leader in injury prevention, notes pedestrian injuries in Canada are one of the leading causes of injury-related deaths for children 14 years old and younger.
+Enjoy a stroll outside, but remember to:

 - Watch where you’re walking when using a mobile phone.
 Texting and walking can be hazardous if you’re not aware of your surroundings.